NLion74/Matrix-Notifier/README.md

 Currently it supports titles and content server side but the bot is only using the content and just ignoring the title.

-There are a few things that this bot currently can't do as I've been having trouble adding them.
-So they might be added soon, but they could just as well never be added.
-These features include unicode support and room accept support.

-Unicode support is currently only partially supported as I used a workaround that is in no way perfect.

-Room accept support would mean that the bot would automatically accept the invite of the room with the specified room id.
-This currently does not work and you have to manually accept the room invite by logging into the bot account.
+Currently this bot does not support room accepting meaning that you'll have to manually log into the bot and accept the room you wanna send your messages to.

 ## Setup